 Is Accounts Receivable Debit or Credit?

-Account receivables are the cash inflows that creditor is going to receive based on the credit period given to the customers as per the prevailing market trend.
-As per the golden rules of accounting, debit means assets, and credit means liabilities.
-Account Receivables represent transaction exposure in the form of cash inflow in the near future.
-Directly or indirectly, the same show that an entity will get benefit from this exposure.
-Hence, the answer to the question of whether Accounts Receivables Debit or Credit is very simple.
-One can conclude that Account receivable should be debited and should be visible on the asset side.
+Account receivables are the cash inflows that the creditor will receive based on the credit period given to the customers as per the prevailing market trend.
+As per the golden rules of accounting, debitmeans assets, and credit means liabilities.
+Account receivables represent transaction exposure in the form of cash inflow shortly.
+The same shows that an entity will benefit from this exposure directly or indirectly.
+Hence, whether accounts receivables debit or credit is very simple, one can conclude that account receivable should be debited and visible on the asset side.

 Treatment of Account Receivables as Debits or Credits Under IFRS

-From 1st January 2018, in IFRS 15, detailed guidelines have been given to recognized account receivables and when the same is needed to be debited or credited.
+From January 1, 2018, in IFRS 15, detailed guidelines have been given to recognize account receivables and when the same is needed to be debited or credited.

 As per standard, account receivable – credit or debit can be recognized as revenue on the satisfaction on any of the following particulars: